fusion809/fusion809.github.io-old/_posts/2016-01-12-comparison-of-text-editors.md

       - /comparison-of-text-editors/
 ---
 {% include draft.html %}
-{% include image.html image="Atom-1.3.2.png" width="1130px" float="none" description="Atom 1.3.2 running under the Deepin Desktop Environment" %}
+{% include image.html image="Atom-1.3.2.png" width="1130px" float="none" description="Atom 1.3.2 running under the Deepin Desktop Environment (DDE)" %}

 **Text editors** are essential programs for software developers and programmers in general, as they enable users to write and edit source code files.
 They are popular tools used by both experienced and novice Linux users.
 In this post I will compare the various text editors available for Sabayon, with regard to several features and properties of each.
 It is important to note that I am not a programmer, my experience with programming is limited to mostly MATLAB/GNU Octave scripts, a small handful of Python scripts I wrote for technical computing (that is, numerical analysis) and a few bash scripts I have written to make my life easier, when I use Linux systems.